Text in Dutch from the original catalogue

 Links (external links open in a new window)

-Le Gendarme Se Marie (1968) on Wikipedia
+Le Gendarme Se Marie (1968) – Wikipedia

-IMDb website about Le Gendarme Se Marie
+Le Gendarme Se Marie (1968) – IMDb

-Le Corps De Mon Ennemi (1976) on Wikipedia
+Le Corps De Mon Ennemi (1976) – Wikipedia

-Le Corps De Mon Ennemi (1976) on IMDb
+Le Corps De Mon Ennemi (1976) – IMDb

-Raak Fuga Wall Lamp
+Raak Fuga Aluminium Wall Lamp

 Height: 40 cm / 15,75”